History of the Long Island Music and Entertainment Hall of Fame

 He sent L’Hommedieu an email (an email he still keeps in his outbox!) and the two men met, inviting other music educators and music lovers to join them.
 In January 2004, this enterprising group of founding members held an event at the Patchogue Theater, announcing the creation of a nonprofit organization that would recognize, honor, and preserve Long Island’s longstanding and diverse music heritage—a heritage that fought its way out of the shadow of New York City and would go on to inspire generations of music lovers.

-The Long Island Music Hall of Fame was born.
+The Long Island Music and Entertainment Hall of Fame was born.